 Plan: Refers to recognizing where opportunities exist and making a plan to implement change.
 In a manufacturing setting, the planning process could be to decide on what operational problem needs resolving or improving.

 Do: Implement the change and test its effectiveness.
 The ideas, methods, and/or process improvements in the plan must now be put into place.
-This may include changes to production processes, maintenance strategies, implementing training or changing work practices.
+This may include changes to production processes, maintenance strategies (opens in new tab), implementing training (opens in new tab) or changing work practices.

 Check: Review the test, measure and analyze the results, and evaluate the lessons learned.
 Data such as production output, machine availability, and safety statistics should be measured against the projected outcomes detailed in the plan.